xoroz/story/memory-bank/progress.md

 - ✅ Start/stop scripts for application control

 ## In Progress
+- story_process backend need to register username, and e-mail on the story json. also on admin it should be able to see and filter by that.
+- on the view story we need to see also username and be able to filter by that.

 ### User Authentication
 - ✅ Created auth.py module with user registration, login, logout functionality